 What activities make you happy and make you feel fulfilled?
 It is important to engage in things you enjoy and take some ‘me time’ – even if it’s only 10 minutes – and to engage in this activity fully.
 It can be challenging to do this, especially if you find yourself worrying about other tasks you ‘should’ be doing.
 However, if you can commit to this time you may find yourself feeling more positive and energised, and able to continue your day.

 Mental health is vital for parents as without it you cannot be the quality parent you want to be.
 Taking time out to look after your emotions, your emotional energy, and maintaining your mental health is the furthest thing from being selfish.
 It is, in fact, one of the most loving things you can do for your family.

 - Have a bubble bath

 - Paint your nails or do a face mask

 - Watch a television series you enjoy

-You can have a look at our blog for some deep breathing tips and exercises
+Click here to have a look at some deep breathing exercises